Everything you need to know about starting a business in France

 - The limited liability individual enterprise (entreprise individuelle à responsabilité limitée or EIRL);

-- The individual enterprise as a micro-enterprise regime, more commonly referred to as micro-entreprise (formerly auto-entreprise).
+- The individual enterprise in the micro-enterprise regime, more commonly referred to as micro-entreprise (formerly auto-entreprise).
 Note that there are revenue thresholds for this status.
 Micro-enterprises also cannot make itemized deductions on their income tax return.

 Sole proprietor company structures: EURL and SASU